 How the program works

-The Women’s Extended Care Program consists of 90 days of treatment at a private, Ashley-owned residence in Churchville, Maryland, following the successful completion of a residential treatment program.
-During that time, our compassionate staff will work with you to address underlying factors contributing to your substance abuse, including mental health disorders, trauma, and developmental obstacles unique to women.
+The Women’s Extended Care Program consists of 90 days of treatment at a private, Ashley-owned residence in Bel Air, Maryland, following the successful completion of a residential treatment program.
+During that time, our compassionate staff will work with you to address underlying factors contributing to your substance abuse, including mental health disorders, trauma and developmental obstacles unique to women.
 A combination of psychological and clinical care will give you the tools to make long-term recovery possible.
-Over three months you will:
+Over three months, you will:

 - Undergo psychological assessment and receive individualized treatment building on your intrinsic strengths.